kartchnb/AutoTowersGenerator/README.md

 And, yet, it was still too much work for me.
 I wondered if it would be possible to automate the process even further.

-So, with the goal of saving myself a good 10 seconds of work, I set out to learn how to write a Cura plugin to automate this entire process.
+So, I set out to learn how to write a Cura plugin to automate this entire process.
 This plugin is the result.

 ## Usage
 With this plugin, printing a temperature tower is as easy as: